Milan, Tennessee: Name

 Pronounced like "My-lunn", the local story is that the source for the name comes from an event in the 1850s.
-A Louisville & Nashville railroad surveyor asked Beverly A. Williamson who owned the land.
-Williamson replied, "It's my land."
+A Louisville & Nashville railroad surveyor asked Beverly A. Williamson: "Who owned the land?" and Williamson replied, "It's my land."

 Residents of Milan are usually referred to as Milanites.

 Geography and climate

 Milan is approximately 100 mi Northeast of Memphis and 140 mi West of Nashville, at an elevation of 424 ft above sea level.

 According to the United States Census Bureau, the city has a total area of 8.9 sqmi, all land.

 According to the Köppen climate classification, Milan has a humid subtropical climate, abbreviated as "Cfa".
 This is characterized by precipitation that is evenly distributed throughout the year and temperatures that are relatively high.

 Demographics

 2020 census

 As of the 2020 United States census, there were 8,171 people, 3,031 households, and 1,955 families residing in the city.